devTejaSrinivas/Basho/README.md

 - **Historical Significance**: Learn about the monument's rich history and cultural context.
 - **Architectural Insights**: Discover architectural features, styles, and techniques.
 - **Hidden Stories**: Dive into the secrets and fascinating tales behind the landmark.

-### Multi-Language Support

-Basho can deliver these insights in a variety of languages, ensuring inclusivity and making it a global companion for travelers everywhere.

----

 ## Key Features